Deh Cho Route Connects: Grimshaw, AB, to the Alaska Highway

 G 341.7 Escarpment Creek picnic and group camping area.

-G 345.1 Junction with Highway 2 which leads 24 miles/40 km to HAY RIVER and 114 miles/183 km to FORT RESOLUTION.
+G 345.1 Junction with Highway 2 which leads 24 miles/40 km to HAY RIVER, 57 miles Highway 5 to FORT SMITH, and 114 miles/183 km to FORT RESOLUTION.
 Continue on Highway 1 for Yellowknife and Fort Simpson.

-G 368.2 McNallie Creek Territorial Park day-use picnic site.
+G 368.2 McNallie Creek Territorial Park day-use area.

 G 397.5 Lady Evelyn Falls Territorial Campground.

-G 398.6 Kakisa River Territorial Park day-use picnic site.
+G 398.6 Kakisa River Territorial Park; day-use picnic area.

-G 409.2 Junction with Highway 3 which leads north 25 miles to FORT PROVIDENCE, site of a Our Lady of Providence Roman Catholic church, and 211 miles/340 km to YELLOWKNIFE, capital of Northwest Territories; all services.
-A major attraction in Yellowknife is the Prince of Wales Northern Heritage Centre.
-Also consider driving out the scenic Ingraham Trail, a 43-mile/69-km road leading northwest from Yellowknife and dead-ending at Tibbitt Lake.
-Continue west on Highway 1 for Fort Simpson and Fort Liard.
+G 409.2 Junction with Highway 3 which leads north 25 miles to FORT PROVIDENCE, site of a Our Lady of Providence Roman Catholic church, and 211 miles/341 km to YELLOWKNIFE, capital of Northwest Territories; all services.

-G 494.7 Sambaa Deh Falls Territorial Park; 20 campsites, half-mile hiking trail to Coral Falls viewpoint.
+G 494.7 Sambaa Deh Falls Territorial Park; camping, fishing, half-mile hiking trail to Coral Falls viewpoint.

 G 794.5 Junction of Liard Trail and at Milepost DC 301 of the Alaska Highway 18 miles northwest of Fort Nelson, BC.